i-a-morozov/nstu-mini-tec-course/l03-linux-scripting/linux-scripting.md

 # exit (can also exit with different codes)
 exit 0
 EOF

 hello from /bin/bash, nstu@nstu-course!

 goodbye!

 ```

 Note, here a special form of input stream (here-document) is used to is passed into `bash` command.
 All text between `<<'EOF' ...
 EOF` is considered as a file content.
 The first `EOF` is in single quotes to avoid substitutions (compare the result of with and without quotes).
-Different streams and redirections will be explored in more details later.
+Different streams and redirections are explored in more details in [Redirections](#redirections) section.

 Normally scripts are used for automation and are not intended to be used only one time as above.
 In this case the script is more convenient to store in a file with conventional `.sh` extension.
 Create a `script.sh` file.